KobeW50/ReVanced-Documentation/guides/yt-troubleshooting.md

 ####**10.
 My device is not supported**

-You'll most probably need to patch on a different Android device or on PC.
-Although you can try your luck with continuing the guide on your non-supported device.
+You'll need to patch on a different Android device or on PC.

 If you patch with the Manager on a different device make sure to export the patched APK so that you can send it to the device you plan to install it on.
 To export the APK, tap the three dots in the upper right corner of the screen and then press "Export APK" as shown in [this image](https://imgur.com/a/JqmfzAj).
 Then press "Save".